 The Mask Temple

-Only three stories can be seen, but there’s actually a lot more, hurricanes destroyed the top three stories, and underneath, there are still around nine stories that haven’t been excavated.
+Only three stories can be seen, but there’s actually a lot more, hurricanes destroyed the top three floors, and underneath, there are still around nine stories that haven’t been excavated.
 Usually, each new ruler would add a level.

 The High Temple

 The High Temple is the highest Pre-Classic structure in Belize.
-It was build from the 2nd century to the 8th century.
+It was built from the 2nd century to the 8th century.
 On top, the view over the jungle and the river is just breathtaking.

 The Ball Court